 Figure 2-2: STB Overview with VoD delivery over IP

 A typical CA process consists of four key elements: the broadcast multiplexing equipment (in the VHE), the AO 3rd party CA system (in the 3rd party location), the STB, and the STB security module.
-The broadcast multiplexing equipment (located in the VHE) generates the encrypted program streams (using encryption keys provided by the 3rd party CA system (located in 3rd party site) that are transmitted to the customer STB.
+The broadcast multiplexing equipment (located in the Wyre VHE) generates the encrypted program streams (using encryption keys provided by the 3rd party CA system (located in 3rd party site) that are transmitted to the customer STB.
 The STB filters out the signals requested by the customer and pass them to the STB security module.
 The security module then authorizes these programs for decryption if the customer has a subscription for the requested program.
 The programs are then decrypted in real time and sent back to the STB for display.

 Only one distinct 3rd party CA system can be present that operates on behalf of all different AO´s together.

-The function of the iDTV interactive Data Return Path is to allow IP communication between the AO STB, the AO iDTV back-end systems and the IP network components involved in delivering service (e.g. Video Data pumps in CDN) to the AO STB.
+The function of the iDTV interactive Data Return Path is to allow IP communication between the AO STB, the AO iDTV back-end systems and the Wyre IP network components involved in delivering service (e.g. Wyre Video Data pumps in Wyre CDN) to the AO STB.

-The function of the AO STB VoD subsystem is to allow AO STB, interaction with the AO iDTV technical and CRM back-end systems (located in the AO VHE), the back-end systems dedicated to VoD service delivery (located in the VHE) and the IP network components involved in delivering the VoD service (e.g. Video CDN).
+The function of the AO STB VoD subsystem is to allow AO STB, interaction with the AO iDTV technical and CRM back-end systems (located in the AO VHE), the Wyre back-end systems dedicated to VoD service delivery (located in the Wyre VHE) and the Wyre IP network components involved in delivering the VoD service (e.g. Wyre Video CDN).
 Two different options are offered to an AO, in a first option, the VoD assets are delivered to the STB over DVB-C and use CAS for call admission, in the second option, the IP protocol will be used for the delivery of the assets.

 In case IP delivery is used for the delivery of the VoD assets, DRM technology will be used to ensure the management of the digital rights.
 The DRM process consists of the following elements: video packager performing encryption, AO 3rd party DRM system, the STB and the STB security module.
 The video packager encrypts the VoD assets using an encryption key provided by the 3rd party DRM system.
 When the encrypted video assets are delivered to the STB, they are handed over to the STB security module.
 The security module will authorize the asset for decryption based on the license that the STB will retrieve from the 3rd party DRM system and pass on to the STB security module.